-An African American security guard asked a student to not call him the N-word.
+An African American security guard asked a student to not call him the n-word.
 That request got him fired

 At first, Anderson said he asked the student to stop calling him that, without saying the word.
 But the student continued to call him different variations of the word.

-Finally, Anderson said he responded: "Don't call me (N-word)."
+Finally, Anderson said he responded: "Don't call me (n-word)."

 That's the comment that got him fired.